-These mechanisms depend on rich internal languages that evolved for use in perception, reasoning, learning, intention formation, plan formation and control of actions before communicative languages.
+Those mechanisms depend on rich internal languages that evolved for use in perception, reasoning, learning, intention formation, plan formation and control of actions before communicative languages.

-This generalises claims made by Chomsky in, and his later works, focused only on development of human spoken languages, ignoring how much language and non-linguistic cognition develop with mutual support.
+This generalises claims made in Chomsky (1965), and his later works, which focused only on development of human spoken languages, ignoring how much language and non-linguistic cognition develop with mutual support.
+For more on the importance of use of rich internal languages before evolution of communicative languages see this presentation.